ABx Antibiotic/Antibiotic treatment

 SNRI Serotonin - Noradregernic Reuptake Inhibitor, a class of antidepressant used in the treatment of clinical depression and other affective disorders.
 They act upon two neurotransmitters in the brain that are known to play an important part in mood, namely, serotonin and norepinephrine.
 More information available at Wikipedia.

 SOD1 Superoxide dismutase or "SOD1" is an enzyme which clears up free radicals in cells.
 A small number of patients with ALS (~2%) have a mutation in the part of their DNA that encodes for SOD1, thought to be the cause of their ALS.
 The most widely used animal model of ALS relies upon mice who do not have the ability to produce SOD1.

 SPMS Secondary progressive MS - MS that begins with a pattern of clear-cut relapses and recovery, but becomes steadily progressive over time with continued worsening between occasional acute attacks.

 SR Sustained Release.
 A formulation of a tablet which releases its active agent slower than the normal pill.
 Examples include Effexor SR (an antidepressant).

-Stickman Your patient representation or icon that appears in your profile and on forum posts.
+Stickman Your patient representation or icon that appears in your profile and on discussion posts.